element-hq/element-web/docs/skinning thoughts.md

     - light
     - dark

-i.e. the only things which should go into Element are bits which apply vector-specific skinning specifically "Stuff that any other brand would not want to use. (e.g. Element logos, links, T&Cs)"
+i.e. the only things which should go into element-web are bits which apply vector-specific skinning specifically "Stuff that any other brand would not want to use. (e.g. Element logos, links, T&Cs)"
  - Questions:
    - Electron app?  (should probably be a separate repo in its own right?  but might as well go here for now)